liupeirong/MLOpsManufacturing/docs/process/BranchStrategy.md

 1. Create a pull request to merge the changes to main branch.
     - Clear title, and enough detail in the description
     - At least **two** reviewer approvals are required
-    - Successful build of CI pipeline is required if appricable.
+    - Successful build of CI pipeline is required if applicable.
     - Link to related task id is required if appricable.

 1. Keep a high quality, up-to-date main branch.